 Pro Tip: Add social sharing buttons to your blog posts.
 This makes it super easy for readers to pin and save your images and posts.
 I use the Grow by Mediavine paid version for my blogs.
 It’s super easy to set up and use.
 I use the paid version as it allows me to add a pin description for each image (do not use alt text for pin description.
 Use of alt text is for identifying an image).

-Pin to other boards at intervals
+Avoid (re) pinning to other boards

 When you create a new pin, don’t post it to all of your related boards right away.
 It looks spammy to Pinterest and to your followers.
+With the importance of fresh pins (and Pinterest prioritizing it), I recommend that you avoid re-pinning the same image to other boards – even at an interval.

 Add the Pinterest Save Button to your website